Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/24 - GIT/README.md

 **Skill Description**
 ----------
-The Fellow understands and uses git workflows, makes regular, well-written atomic commits; uses branches and merging.
-Comfortable with merge conflicts.
-Understands and uses git’s ‘rebase’ functionality.
-Can ‘cherry-pick’ commits.
+The Fellow understands and uses git workflows, makes regular, well-written atomic commits, uses branches and merging, is comfortable with merge conflicts, understands and uses git’s ‘rebase’ functionality, and can ‘cherry-pick’ commits.

 **Output**
 ----------